When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 - OpenVPN UDP/TCP – OpenVPN is the fastest and most secure connection.
 This protocol supports multiple authentication methods and uses the secure SSL/TLS protocol for key exchange.
 OpenVPN comes in two different versions: TCP and UDP.
 OpenVPN over TCP is more stable because it uses error correction to automatically retransmit data packets during transfer.
 On the other hand, OpenVPN over UDP is faster than TCP because it doesn't have error correction, which can cause data retransmission interruptions.

 - L2TP/IPsec – L2TP, or Layer 2 Tunneling Protocol, is an upgraded version of L2FP (Layer 2 Forwarding Protocol) and PPTP (Point-to-Point Tunneling Protocol).
 When used in combination with IPsec, L2TP provides strong authentication and encryption.
 However, this protocol is slower than OpenVPN and may be blocked by firewalls.
-L2TP is ideal for use on mobile devices that do not support OpenVPN.
+L2TP is ideal for use on mobile devices that don't support OpenVPN.

 - IKEv2 – Android and iOS devices often switch between cellular and WiFi when browsing the Internet.
 IKEv2 was specifically developed for mobile devices to protect your device if you change networks.
-This auto-reconnect feature and its improved stability make IKEv2 a better choice than OpenVPN on mobile devices.
+This auto-reconnect feature and improved stability make IKEv2 a better choice than OpenVPN on mobile devices.

 Does PrivateVPN Keep Logs?